 Your employer is responsible for enrolling you for German health insurance and other German social security benefits after you start working.
 This includes the German state pension and for work-related accident insurance in Germany.

 Once you’ve enrolled for public health insurance, you will receive your social insurance number.
 This number will be used for social security and state pension services, and it should be written on all of your payslips and health insurance documents.

 As a German resident, you will be assigned a tax identification number (or Steueridentifikationsnummer).
 This is different from your social security number and is used for tax calculation purposes.

 You might also be offered the option of a company pension to add to your state pension benefit, in addition to other in-work benefits.

-You can find more details about working in Germany, training and job opportunities on these websites:
+You can find more details about where and how to work in Germany, get proper training and job opportunities on these websites: